 ‘domain name’ – An internet domain name ending in .uk operated by us.

-‘DRS policy and procedure’ – The policy and procedure of our dispute resolution service.
+‘DRS policy’ – The policy and procedure of our dispute resolution service.

 ‘fees schedule’ – The fees that we charge for the services we provide, which is set out in full on our website.